Why Being a Certified B Corporation Matters: EDSI’s Commitment to People and Purpose

 Q7: Who makes up the B Corporation Community?

 A7: The B Corp Community is an amazing global network!
-At the time of publishing this blog, EDSI joined the B Corp community of over 4,671 companies in 78 countries and 155 industries with 1 unifying goal: to continue creating the change we know we need to see in the world.
+As of today, the B Corp community consists of over 9,000 companies in 103 countries and 162 industries with 1 unifying goal: to continue creating the change we know we need to see in the world.
 Check out the comprehensive list of B Corps via their directory page: https://www.bcorporation.net/e...

 Q8: How can a company get more information on B Certification and the benefits it offers?